kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 Moving on to Lisp, we do not use a runtime bridge software to access ROOT.
 Instead, we transpile Lisp code to C++ ahead of time, i.e. before running it.
 For transpilation we use Ferret, a free software Lisp implementation supporting a subset of Clojure designed to generate executable binaries for "systems with as little as 2KB of RAM" [5].

-Every C++ library grants access to its functionality through respective header files.
-The first line of our Lisp code starts with a basic Ferret command that imports a header file providing access to ROOT.
+As every C++ library grants access to its functionality through respective header files, the first line of our Lisp code starts with a basic Ferret command that imports such a header file providing access to ROOT.

 ```
 (native-header "ROOT.h")